Home Link · Silicon Valley · Est. 2026

 Home Link exists to provide safe, immediate temporary housing for individuals and families experiencing homelessness in Silicon Valley — bridging the gap to permanent stability through a coordinated, dignity-first program of short-stay housing paired with wraparound services.

-We are a non-profit in formation, building relationships with the government agencies, foundations, and community partners needed to open our first site.
-This page shares who we are, how we intend to operate, and where we need partners.
+We work with government agencies, foundations, and community partners to serve our neighbors — from the first night off the street to a home they can keep.
+This page shares who we are, how we operate, and how to partner with us.

 3–6mo